Motown: Holland–Dozier–Holland: selected songs, 1963

 Selected Holland—Dozier–Holland biographies:

-All featured songs were written by Brian Holland, Lamont Dozier and Edward Holland, Jr. (Holland–Dozier–Holland), unless noted otherwise.
+All songs featured in this page were written by Brian Holland, Lamont Dozier and Edward Holland, Jr. (Holland–Dozier–Holland), unless noted otherwise.
 Lyrics are by Edward Holland, Jr. (Eddie) unless otherwise indicated.
-All recordings were produced by Brian Holland and Lamont Dozier.
+All recordings featured in this page were produced by Brian Holland and Lamont Dozier.

 Locking Up My Heart